Top 10 AI SOC Agents, Platforms and Solutions in 2026

 4. Torq HyperSOC

-Torq, founded in 2020, positions itself as a hyperautomation platform.
-According to IDC analysis, Torq HyperSOC can "slash MTTD in half" and leverages agentic AI to "automate 90% of responses."
+Torq positions itself as a hyperautomation platform.
+IDC analysis indicates Torq HyperSOC can "slash MTTD in half" and leverages agentic AI to "automate 90% of responses."

 Key Capabilities

-No-Code Workflow Builder with Advanced Logic: Torq HyperSOC's visual workflow builder enables security teams to create complex automation sequences without programming knowledge.
-The platform supports advanced logical operations, conditional branching, and integration with hundreds of security tools and data sources, enabling sophisticated automation scenarios that adapt to different incident types and organizational requirements.
+Torq HyperSOC's visual workflow builder enables security teams to create complex automation sequences without programming knowledge.
+The platform supports advanced logical operations, conditional branching, and integration with hundreds of security tools and data sources.

-Socrates AI Assistant for Natural Language Automation: The platform's AI assistant allows users to create and modify automation workflows using natural language commands.
-Users can describe desired automation outcomes in conversational terms, and Socrates translates these requirements into executable workflows, significantly reducing the time and expertise required for automation development.
+The platform's Socrates AI assistant allows users to create and modify automation workflows using natural language commands.
+Users can describe desired automation outcomes in conversational terms, and Socrates translates these requirements into executable workflows.

-Multi-Agent System for Case Management: Torq HyperSOC employs multiple specialized AI agents that can work collaboratively on complex security cases.
-These agents can handle different aspects of incident investigation and response, enabling parallel processing of security events and more comprehensive analysis than single-agent systems.
+Torq HyperSOC employs multiple specialized AI agents that can work collaboratively on complex security cases.
+These agents handle different aspects of incident investigation and response, enabling parallel processing of security events.

-Enhanced RAG Capabilities Through Strategic Acquisitions: Torq's recent acquisition of Revrod has enhanced the platform's Retrieval-Augmented Generation (RAG) capabilities, enabling more sophisticated integration of organizational knowledge bases and security documentation into automated workflows.
-This enhancement allows automation to leverage institutional knowledge and historical precedents when making decisions about incident response.
+Torq's acquisition of Revrod enhanced the platform's Retrieval-Augmented Generation (RAG) capabilities, enabling more sophisticated integration of organizational knowledge bases and security documentation into automated workflows.

 Considerations

-Workflow Focus Over Investigation Intelligence: The platform's primary strength lies in workflow automation rather than intelligent threat investigation.
-Organizations needing sophisticated AI-powered threat analysis may find the platform more suitable as a complement to rather than replacement for dedicated threat detection and investigation tools.
+The platform's primary strength lies in workflow automation rather than intelligent threat investigation.
+Organizations needing sophisticated AI-powered threat analysis may find the platform more suitable as a complement to dedicated threat detection and investigation tools.

 5. Splunk SOAR

-Splunk's SOAR platform represents established automation technology with added AI capabilities.
+Splunk's SOAR platform, formerly known as Phantom, represents established automation technology with added AI capabilities.

 6. Palo Alto Networks Cortex XSIAM